AmoghSInamdar/8QueensGA/README.md

 # Genetic Algorithm for the 8 Queens Puzzle

-A Genetic Algorithm to solve the 8 queens chess puzzle https://en.wikipedia.org/wiki/Eight_queens_puzzle
+A Genetic Algorithm to solve the 8 queens chess puzzle.

+https://en.wikipedia.org/wiki/Eight_queens_puzzle